elitedangereuse/LoreExplorer/README.md

 Org-roam leverages the mature ecosystem around Org-mode.
 For example, it has first-class support for [org-ref](https://github.com/jkitchin/org-ref) for citation management, and is able to piggyback off Org’s excellent LaTeX and source-block evaluation capabilities.

-## Editors: Emacs, VSCode, IDEA, ...
+## Editors: Emacs, VSCode, IDEA, Notepad...

 Thankfully Emacs is not the only tool available to write Org-roam files.